brunadelmourosilva/udemy-solid-principles/README.md

 >To look for classes that are not very cohesive, we must to find classes like:

 >- Have many different methods
->- are changed frequently
+>- Are changed frequently
->- never stop growing
+>- Never stop growing
 >- Have a many different imports classes

 ### Coupling